Pooky-s/CyberDeck-KeyPad/README.md

 - Compile and upload the `.ino` file located at `./src/<name>.ino`
 - You will also need to fix 2-3 things on EspTinyUSB and arduino-esp32, I made forks of those projects with fixes applied.

-If you don't have a proper development environment, or need more informations go to `./docs/README.md` (-> to be added)
+If you don't have a proper development environment, or need more informations go to `./docs/INSTALLATION.md` (-> to be added)

+### Known issues
+- When pressed at the same time, keys on collumn 1 and 4 on the same row causes key on collumn 1 to loop.
+It happens only when serial usb isn't connected.

 ### TODO
 - Software
+    + Add initilisation with US, UK or FR layout
     + Add function to convert website input to values as `HID_KEY_...` format
     + Add function to convert keys read from storage to human readable values
     + Add multikey macro creation